Privacy: Encrypted Email

 Offers a free tier

-Includes a VPN account, calendar, and cloud storage with all plans
+Includes a calendar, cloud storage, password manager, and VPN with all plans

 Import/export emails available